rafjaf/edito/README.md

 *   **Backend:** Node.js, Express.js
 *   **Real-time:** Socket.IO, Chokidar (file system watcher)
 *   **Frontend:** Vanilla JavaScript (ESM), EasyMDE, Font Awesome
-*	Disclaimr : written with a lot of vibe coding with the help of Gemini and ChatGPT.
+*	Disclaimer : written with a lot of vibe coding with the help of Gemini and ChatGPT.
 Use at your own risks!

 ## Getting Started